 Don't: Waste A Tour Date Just To Get Out Of Class

 I saw this so much when I was in college.
 We were in a town with a pretty big school system so often around the end of the year students from that school would get tour dates and really just come to tours because it was a way to get out of class.
 They lived in the town so they really had no reason to tour the school they had seen their entire lives.
 Don't do that.
 Spend your college tour days getting to know schools you have never seen or schools you truly want to see more of.
 That's the best way to get the most of your college tour dates.

 Don't: Loudly Compare The University You Are Seeing To Past Universities

-This has happened to be once or twice and it's just really frustrating.
+This has happened to me once or twice and it's just really frustrating.
 I chose my alma mater for a reason, and I am sure your college tour guide chose their school for a reason.
 It's disheartening when students do that on tour, and this is really not the place for that behavior.
 If you don't like the school, a tour doesn't force you to attend that school.
 I was literally a volunteer campus tour guide, so I didn't get paid enough to put up with that behavior, and even if I did that's not acceptable behavior.
-Keep those kind of opinions within your family outside of the campus tour environment.
+Keep those kinds of opinions within your family outside of the campus tour environment.

-What You Should DO After You Leave Campus
+What You Should Do After You Leave Campus

 Okay, so you have successfully made it through your day on campus.
 What should you do next?